 1. Character role play with nature leaves

-To understand the characters and their dialogue, we wrote the Chinese names of some of the characters (Freddie, Daniel, and Claire) on the leaves.
-This was a hands-on way to bring the story’s characters to life.
+To understand the protagonists and their dialogue, we wrote the Chinese names of some of the main characters (Freddie, Daniel, and Claire) on the leaves.
+This was a hands-on way to bring Freddie, Daniel, and Claire to life.

 While reading the story, we would use the leaves to identify who was speaking and how they felt.
 (I should have made Daniel the biggest leaf to reflect the story’s description…oops!)

 For a 1st grade book report, my daughter created a shoebox diorama of her favorite scene in the book.
 She imagined the colorful leaves providing shade to children and the elderly!